Montgomery County Courthouse (Arkansas)

 The Montgomery County Courthouse is located at Court Square in the center of Mount Ida, the county seat of Montgomery County, Arkansas.
 It is a two-story masonry structure, distinctively blending local rustic character with Classical Revival styling.
-Its walls are fashioned out of randomly laid fieldstone, but features a projecting entry section with a fully pedimented gable that has an oriel window at its center.
+Its walls are fashioned out of randomly laid fieldstone, but features a projecting entry section with a fully pedimented gable with an oriel window at its center.
 The courthouse was built in 1923 to a design by Clyde A. Ferrel.

 The building was listed on the National Register of Historic Places in 1976.